Monday, April 10, 2023

 The carrot-looking leaves to the right belong to the less-broadly-adapted Thicket Parsley, telling us that this photo is from open woods.

-As Shooting Star begins to mature seed, the burly Cream False Indigo bursts up, fully formed when the shoots leave the ground and the leaves and flowers quickly unfurl.
+As Shooting Star begins to mature seed, the burly Cream False Indigo bursts up, fully formed as the shoots leave the ground and leaves and flowers quickly unfurl.

 June 8